solid-process/solid-result/README.md

   def on_record(record:)
   end

-  # This method will be called at the end of the transitions tracking.
+  # This method will be called at the end of the event logs tracking.
   #
-  # @param transitions:
+  # @param event_logs:
   # {
   #   :version => 1,
   #   :metadata => {